Mohammed-Saleh-Ishaq/PY-API/README.md

 # FastAPI Task Management API

 This is a simple task management API built using FastAPI.
 It allows you to perform basic CRUD (Create, Read, Update, Delete) operations on a list of tasks.

+## Features

+   1. Create Task: Add a new task with a title, optional description, and completion status.

+   2. Read Tasks: Retrieve a list of all tasks.